-Aaaand, you’re either mad at me, or your about to grab my hands and we’re going to spin around happily, while shoveling our face with spice-sweet, soft and chewy pumpkin cookies.
+Aaaand, you’re either mad at me, or your about to grab my hands and we’re going to spin around happily, while shoveling our face with spice-sweet, soft and chewy healthy pumpkin cookies.
 Maybe these in one hand and some Pumpkin Spice Eggless Chocolate Chip Cookies in the other?

 I give myself full permission to post it in the SINGLE digits of September.

 I also figured you wouldn’t mind if I threw pumpkin at your possible-mad-but-maybe-glad selves in the form of paleo cookies.
 Thaaaaat have ONLY 6 Ingredients, are only 70 calories (!!!) and are made in O-N-E BOWL.

 How can you be mad at those sentences?
 Any cookie loving person know that means that said cookies are going to come together in a snap (I actually just snapped for the EFFECT) which means that they are about to be hittin’ your tongue with the most perfectly, spicy-sweet, soft-cake-like-cookie sensations RLY RLY SOON.

 For me, that is.
 Because you didn’t have the recipe before today like I did.
 I win.

 Know this: everything is a secret competition.
 I don’t care what your mom said.

 You and I need to have a little pumpkin paleo cookie pow-wow for juuuuust a sec though.
 Back when we ate healthy gluten free chocolate chip cookies, I told you that if a cookie was NOT dense, chewy, thick and riiiiiich like WHOA, that I wouldn’t even LOOK at it.
 Couldn’t be BOTHERED.
 Zero interest in those kinds of circle of sugary-sweet dessert-i-ness.